RebekahGomez/project2-api/README.md

 - 843,/: This specifies the size you want.'843,' means a width of 843 pixels and a dynamic height to maintain the aspect ratio.
 You can change this number to get different widths or use ' ,843' to set the height and have a dynamic width.
 - 0/: This is the rotation in degrees.
 0 means no rotation.
 - default.jpg: This is the quality and format.
 "Default" is typically a good-quality JPEG.
 There are other options you can specify based on the IIIF standard.

+## Notes
+- In seed.js, I have included 2 methods for seeding the data and commented out one of the methods.
+Two different methods to do the same thing, just for my own practice.
+- This API uses "type": "module" to use the "import syntax" when connecting files